MyAlerts/Plugins-Alerts-Pack/README.md

 Main features
 -------------

-At the moment, Plugins Alerts Pack comes with **3 additional alerts** bridging MySupport and MyNetwork Profile Comments plus a notification for subscribed threads and Forums.
+At the moment, Plugins Alerts Pack comes with **4 additional alerts** bridging MySupport and MyNetwork Profile Comments plus a notification for subscribed threads and Forums.
 You can be notified:

 * When someone marks your threads as solved or not solved, eventually technical or not technical if MySupport setting "Hide technical notices" is set to Off
 * When someone posts a new comment on your wall (aka MYN Profile Comments), or when someone replies to a comment you've made on another user's wall
+* When a new Announcement is created using King Louis' Announcement plugin
 * When someone posts a new thread in a subscribed Forum or a new post in a subscribed thread (if setting is set to Instant notification via mail)

 Do you want more?